KUDOS Children's Theatre Company | kudos@kudosct.com

 This sense of connection became an important part of the KUDOS experience and shaped the organization’s culture throughout its 21-year history.

-Productions were developed within an educational framework that balanced artistic goals with meaningful student participation and ensemble-centered productions.
+Productions were developed within an educational framework that balanced artistic excellence with meaningful student learning and ensemble-centered participation.

-KUDOS productions integrated music, movement, visual storytelling, puppetry, and collaborative staging techniques while providing students with opportunities to participate in full-scale theatrical experiences.
+KUDOS productions integrated music, movement, visual storytelling, puppetry, and ensemble-driven staging while providing students with opportunities to participate in full-scale theatrical experiences.

-Each production was approached as both a creative work and a learning environment, encouraging students to develop artistic skills, responsibility, and confidence through the rehearsal and performance process.
+Each production was approached as both a creative work and a learning environment, encouraging students and team members to develop artistic skills, responsibility, and confidence through the rehearsal and performance process.

 Copyright © 2003 KUDOS Children's Theatre Company - All Rights Reserved.